 The cost savings alone makes CustomCat highly recommended.

 In addition to Gelato, Printful and CustomCat, there are many other companies like TeeSpring and Amazon Merch that allow you to print your designs and have them fulfilled on demand.

 However the main downside with these companies is that they will not dropship on your behalf.

 Instead of driving traffic to a website that you own and run, you have to send visitors to their site to complete the sale.

 As a result, it’s very difficult to create a strong brand when you use a service like TeeSpring and Amazon Merch.

 Ultimately, your end goal should be to create a business that you own and control.

-Here’s a tour of their tshirt factory!
+Here’s a video of their tshirt making process.

 Step 4: Choose A Shopping Cart Platform

 Once you have your niche and tshirt designs ready to go, it’s time to build out your online store.